goofioe/brawlup.js/guide/README.md

 ---
 home: true
-heroImage: /gcommands.png
+heroImage: /yellow-icon.png
-heroText: GCommands
+heroText: Brawlup
-tagline: An easy to use, advanced Discord Slash commands
+tagline: An API wrapper for the official Brawl Stars API.
-actionText: Get Started →
+actionText: Get Started (brawlup.js) →
-actionLink: /guide/
+actionLink: /js/#brawlup-js
 features:
-- title: Easy to use
+- title: Easy to use!
-  details: With GCommands, you can setup a bot few minutes.
+  details: We made the module for you to use easily
-- title: Customizable
+- title: Improving with your suggestions!
-  details: You can adjust everything.
-Default messages and more!
+  details: We are listening your suggestions in our server And we are improving the module with you ✌
-- title: Commands
+- title: Supporting every endpoint at the Brawl Stars API!
-  details: GCommands is framework for bot with command and event handler.
+  details: This module supports every endpoint at the Brawl Stars API and we added some useful properties/methods!
-footer: Made by with ❤️ Garlic Team
+footer: Made by Up Bots team with ❤️
 ---